Construction Management vs Project Management? Defining the Terms

 If you need broader services throughout planning, design, construction and operations to shepherd your project to reality, you should look for a project management team with relevant experience.

-The people who choose Real Projectives® for either construction or project management services rely on the breadth and depth of our professional experience across a multitude of renovation and development projects in diverse locations.
+The people who choose Real Projectives® for either construction management or project management services rely on the breadth and depth of our professional experience across a multitude of renovation and development projects in diverse locations.
 Our knowledgeable staff expertly handles management tasks that may be beyond your company’s capacity or skill set.

 Are you taking on a new project and need reliable support?
 For more information on construction vs project management, or the range of other services Real Projectives® offers clients, browse some of our other articles — or give us a call at 888.357.7342.